elbaulp/algui91-hugo/content/post/how-to-mantain-patchs-quilt-tutorial.en.md

 mainclass = "dev"
 +++

-I am using [DWM](https://elbauldelprogramador.com/tags/dwm/ "DWM") since a couple of years, even wrote a patch to allow the user color its status bar (https://elbauldelprogramador.com/statuscolor-dwm-6-1/ "Colorear la barra de estado con Simple StatusColor en DWM 6.1").
+I am using [DWM](https://elbauldelprogramador.com/tags/dwm/ "DWM") since a couple of years, even wrote a patch to allow the user color its [status bar](https://elbauldelprogramador.com/statuscolor-dwm-6-1/ "Colorear la barra de estado con Simple StatusColor en DWM 6.1").
 Since then, I never check out the new code in DWM that was being released because I did not think I would be able to merge the new code with my personalized DWM.
 That was until I discovered <a href="https://github.com/jceb/dwm-patches" target="_blank" title="DWM-Patches">DWM-Patches</a> and learned to use _quilt_.

 # What is Quilt?